jacklv999/mytest/读书笔记/ML&DL/CVPaper/目标检测/Retinanet论文笔记.md

 Robust loss func by reducng contrib of outlier: down-weight loss of hard smpl

-Our loss addrss  class imbalance by dwn-wght easy sample so their contrib is small even in large num.
+We solve it by dwn-wght easy sample, reduce its contrib even in large num.

 ### 4. Focal Loss